Antonako1/ATRC/Wrappers/Lua/README.md

 To use ATRC in Lua:

  - Create a "libs" directory
- - Copy ATRC.dll and ATRCLua.dll or ATRC.so and ATRCLua.so to there
+ - Copy ATRC.dll and ATRCLua.dll or libATRC.so and libATRCLua.so to there
  - Add the libs directory into environmental variables "PATH" and "LUA_CPATH"

 ```lua